 - Attaching decorative embellishments such as buttons and trims to bags and apparel

 - Finishing the lining in a suit coat or jacket

 - Darning and mending rips and tears in clothing

-- Overcasting the edges of fabric
+- Overcasting the edges of the fabric

 There will always be projects that require the personal touch of a sewist and her needle, which is why so many different hand sewing needles populate the aisles of your favorite sewing departments.

 For example, I had a project from real leather – a purse with a metal frame, and I had to attach the frame to the purse manually, by hand sewing.
-When I tried to use an all purpose needle it didn’t work – the needle just didn’t want to sew leather.
+When I tried to use an all-purpose needle it didn’t work – the needle just didn’t want to sew leather.
 So I bought a special leather needle and it sews leather without any problem as you can see in the video below.

 Or I can show you how to make buttonholes by hand sewing (using a hand sewing needle of course).